 - Work with one on which KYC is not needed.

 We have looked at the basic idea behind blockchain wallets in this tutorial.
-We also saw that blockchain wallets are used to store private keys and these keys will sign transactions and unlock data sent over by someone else using a compatible public key which is available publicly.
+We also saw that blockchain wallets are used to store private keys and these keys will sign transactions and unlock data sent over by someone else using a compatible public key that is available publicly.
 The non-deterministic wallets generate keys that are unrelated and present a management challenge when there are many addresses.

-In comparison, private keys in deterministic or HD wallets are related via a passphrase and easy to manage.
+In comparison, private keys in deterministic or HD wallets are related via a passphrase and are easy to manage.
 They can be recovered using a single passphrase.